How Much Notice is Required for a Rent Increase?

 45 days (other housing types)

-Maryland 90 days (year lease)
+Maryland 90 days (tenancies over one month)

 Massachusetts 30 days